rashipathak/crud-app/README.md

 # CRUD App

-Create a web application that leverages the power of Angular and the sleek user interface components of Material-UI to facilitate seamless Create, Read, Update, and Delete (CRUD) operations.
+Built a web application that leverages the power of Angular and the sleek user interface components of Material-UI to facilitate seamless Create, Read, Update, and Delete (CRUD) operations.
 Coupled with a JSON server, this application provides a robust platform for managing data with ease and efficiency.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.5.